Therapy for Adults

 Clients often describe me as warm, thoughtful, and easy to talk to.
 I bring a steady, nonjudgmental presence to sessions and meet each person where they are—whether we’re focusing on practical tools for managing stress or creating space to explore deeper emotions and patterns.

-My style is collaborative and affirming.
-Together, we build insight, strengthen coping strategies, and move toward feeling more grounded and aligned in daily life.
-Sessions may address relationships, career challenges, identity exploration, or major life transitions.
+My approach is collaborative and affirming.
+Together, we build insight, strengthen coping skills, and work toward feeling more grounded in daily life.
+Sessions may focus on relationships, career challenges, identity exploration, or major life transitions.
+Many adults also seek support with communication, dating, and family dynamics—especially when these decisions intersect with personal values, culture, or community expectations.

 I draw from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), mindfulness practices, motivational interviewing, and strengths-based and psychodynamic approaches.
 Our work will be responsive to your needs, with a pace and focus that feels right for you.